thrust26/PacLines/README.md

 The row number and score of the current leading player is displayed at the top of the screen, alternating with the current line number and using the player's color.

 Points are awarded for each eaten or caught object as follows:
-- pellet: 1 point
+- pellet: 1.. points
-- power pellet: 5 points
+- power pellet: 5.. points
-- ghost: 10 points
+- ghost: 10.. points
 - bonus item: 10..500 points

+The points for pellets and ghosts are multipied by a factor.
+It starts at 1 and is increased by 1 every 4th line.

 ### High Scores
 When the game is over, the high score of the current game variation will be displayed first (white, e.g. "HI 1234").
 Then all active player's results will be displayed one by one, ordered by their rank and using the player's color.
 For each player, there will be two displays: